-- How long time does it take for my profile to get approved?
+- How long does it take for my profile to get approved?

-When your profile is completed, one of our super bright people in our Approval Team will go through your profile.
-We usually approve profiles within 24 hours if all necessary information has been added to your profile.
-If you have completed your profile but are still not approved, please give us a heads up in the chat and we will have a look at it right away.
+When your profile is completed, one of our super bright Approval Team will go through your profile.
+We usually approve profiles within 24 hours if all necessary information has been added to your profile (picture, resume, LinkedIn, skills etc).
+If you have completed your profile but are still not approved, please give us a nudge and we will have a look at it right away.

-4. I do not have a VAT number, can I still use Worksome?
+3. I do not have a VAT number, can I still use Worksome?
+(Denmark only)

-If you do not have a VAT number and wish to accept payment as a B income, please contact our support once you have completed your first job.
+If you do not have a VAT number and wish to accept payment as a B income, please contact our support once you have secured your first contract.
 Then we can open up for you to make charges without VAT.
 We only support that traditional fee-based tasks are settled as B income.

-You should also be aware that, as a starting point, you can earn a maximum of 45,000 EUR without VAT registration.
+You should also be aware that, as a starting point, you can earn a maximum of 50.000 DKK without VAT registration.

 In order for your profile to be approved it must contain the following information: